Ratite: Living forms

 South America has two species of rhea, large fast-running birds of the Pampas.
 The larger American rhea grows to about 1.4 m tall and usually weighs 15 to 40 kg.

 The smallest ratites are the five species of kiwi from New Zealand.
 Kiwi are chicken-sized, shy, and nocturnal.
 They nest in deep burrows and use a highly developed sense of smell to find small insects and grubs in the soil.
 Kiwi are notable for laying eggs that are very large in relation to their body size.
 A kiwi egg may equal 15 to 20 percent of the body mass of a female kiwi.
-The smallest species of kiwi is the little spotted kiwi, at 0.9 to 1.9 kg and 35 to 45 cm.
+The smallest species of kiwi is the little spotted kiwi, at 0.9 to 1.9 kg and 35 to 45 cm tall.

 Holocene extinct forms

 At least nine species of moa lived in New Zealand before the arrival of humans, ranging from turkey-sized to the giant moa Dinornis robustus with a height of 3.7 m and weighing about 230 kg.
 They became extinct by A.D.
 1400 due to hunting by Māori settlers, who arrived around A.D.
 1280.

 Aepyornis maximus, the "elephant bird" of Madagascar, was the heaviest bird ever known.
 Although shorter than the tallest moa, a large A. maximus could weigh over 400 kg and stand up to 3 m tall.
 Accompanying it were three other species of Aepyornis as well as three species of the smaller genus Mullerornis.
-All these species went into decline following the arrival of humans on Madagascar around 2,000 years ago, and were gone by the 17th or 18th century if not earlier.
+All these species went into decline following the arrival of humans on Madagascar around 2,000 years ago, and were extinct by the 17th or 18th century if not earlier.